sarithsutha/RecordKeeper/README.md

-# RecordKeeper
+# Record Keeper
-A simple record keeping application with a Web API with a CLI
+A simple record keeping application with a Web API and a CLI

 ## Solution Structure
 To make the application testable and maintainable, the solution was structured using Onion Architecture.